Connecting travel trailer batteries – there’s no magic way of doing it!

 Here, all batteries must be the same voltage but can be of widely different capacity.
 The available current and capacity is the sum of each individual’s current and capacity.

-When connecting caravan batteries in parallel, it is, for example, just fine to parallel a 12 volt 10 amp hour battery across a 12 volt 500 amp hour battery bank.
+When connecting travel trailer batteries in parallel, it is, for example, just fine to parallel a 12 volt 10 amp hour battery across a 12 volt 500 amp hour battery bank.
 The result is a 12 volt 510 amp hour battery bank.

 This battery bank (at the author’s previous all-solar powered property outside Broome, WA) had 16 batteries, each of 12 volts and 235 amp-hour.
 Each level has four such batteries in series.
 All four rows are parallel connected.The output is thus 48 volts and 950 amp-hour.
 That’s 45,120-watt hours (45.12 kW/h).
 Pic: rvbooks.com.au